 Airborne Wireless Network (OTCMKTS:ABWN)

-I have a position in the stock mentioned.
-I have no plans to initiate any changes to my positions within the next 72 hours.
-All information, including any data, is provided without any guarantees of accuracy.
+I own (am long) shares of ABWN and have no plans to change any ABWN positions within the next 72 hours.
+All information, or data, is provided with no guarantees of accuracy.

 Don’t miss out!
 Stay informed on $ABWN and receive breaking news on other hot stocks by signing up below for our free newsletter!

 About the author: Marc has a degree in economics and a MSc. in Finance.
 Over his 20-year career, Marc has worked for global investment firms in Europe and the United States as an analyst, fund manager, and consultant.